 Who We Are

-The Department of Human Development and Family Studies is dedicated to facilitating the healthy development of individuals and families across the life span–early childhood intervention, positive adolescent development, advocating women and gender issues and preventing elder abuse.
+The Department of Human Development and Family Sciences is dedicated to facilitating the healthy development of individuals and families across the life span–early childhood intervention, positive adolescent development, advocating women and gender issues and preventing elder abuse.

 Our faculty bring a unique set of qualifications and real-world experiences to the classroom, to research, to public service and to the life of the department.
 Having expertise in various academic disciplines, including psychology, human development and family studies, sociology, education, anthropology, and public policy, they are able to provide our students an interdisciplinary perspective during their courses of study.